reirep/unamur-tests-python-auto/notes.md

 ## TODO

 - static parsing of the code to find magic token
--
+  - [x] done in magic_token_finder, now integrate that into the fuzzer
+  - [ ] resolve the method to follow them
-- resolve static expression to find more magic token
+  - [ ] resolve static expression to find more magic token

 - add args detection to the fuzzer (annotation or dynamic detection)

 - edit the runner in a way that allow to just pass a function

 - combine the fuzzer and the combination of steps

+- add time limit

+- ajouter un fuzzer qui teste par lignes "hot" et "cold" (aka, si une seed passe sur une ligne qu'on n'execute jamais, elle ramassera pas mal de points)

 - fuzzy step testing
     - protect against code running for too long